Jurisdiction

 Winning a court case is an important milestone, but ultimately what matters is that the judgment is actually enforced.
 If the convicted party does not voluntarily pay or cooperate, it is necessary to enforce the judgment.
 At Guldemond Lawyers, we guide you through this crucial final stage of your legal proceedings so that you actually get what you are entitled to.

-Before you can execute a judgment, it must be enforceable.
-In many cases, the court declares the judgment “provisionally enforceable.
-This means that you can proceed to execution immediately, even if the other party appeals.
-If the judgment is not provisionally enforceable, you will have to wait until the appeal period has expired or until a judgment is rendered on appeal.
-We advise you on the exact possibilities and deadlines, so that you can act in a timely and effective manner.
+Before a judgment can be executed, it must be declared enforceable.
+In many cases, the court declares the judgment “enforceable notwithstanding appeal” (“uitvoerbaar bij voorraad”).
+This allows you to proceed with execution immediately, even if the opposing party lodges an appeal.
+If the judgment is not declared enforceable, you must wait until the appeal period has expired or until a decision has been rendered in the appeal.

 From judgment to payment: the practical steps